 Start by grabbing your favorite wooly bugger hackle.

 They weren’t always around.
 And before bobbins were used, tyers simply used their hands with a length of thread in between them.
-I myself have tied without a bobbin as well, but it was only because I had broken it and didn’t feel like leaving in the middle to buy a new one. 😂 while it… Continue reading “Fly tying 101”-Loading/threading your Bobbin
+I myself have tied without a bobbin as well, but it was only because I had broken it and didn’t feel like leaving in the middle to buy a new one.
+While it wasn’t… Continue reading “Fly tying 101”-Loading/threading your Bobbin

 When you begin tying flies there are plenty of phrases you will hear repeatedly and after a while they will become automatic.
 Your tools will become an extension of your arm and you won’t have to second guess.
-But right now if you are beginning this may not be automatic yet, some of this may… Continue reading “Fly Tying 101” Tying off your material
+But right now if you are beginning, this may not be automatic yet and some of this… Continue reading “Fly Tying 101” Tying off your material

+We all have to being somewhere, and all of your flies will more than likely begin, with thread.
 The first thing you want to do is make sure your hook is secured in your vise before tying on your thread.
-Once your hook is secured in the vise and your bobbin is loaded with thread, you can begin.
-Positioning your hands T0 position your hands, hold the bobbin in your tying hand, then… Continue reading “Fly Tying 101” Starting the thread
+Once your hook is secured in the vise and your bobbin is loaded with thread,… Continue reading “Fly Tying 101” Starting the thread

-Depending on what pattern you will be tying, your tailing material will be different.
-Some patterns call for a soft hackle like seen here, others use stiff barbules from a dry fly feather and others may call for microfibbets..Z-Lon… floss.. bucktail!
-(I will have a separate page added here on how to tie in-specifically- dry… Continue reading “Fly tying 101” – Measuring and securing tailing material
+When it comes to tailing material, its all dependent on what you will be tying as your tailing material will be totally different.
+Some patterns call for a soft hackle like seen here, others use stiff barbules from a dry fly feather and others may call for microfibetts.
+In this post we will Here I… Continue reading “Fly tying 101” – Measuring and securing soft tailing material

 Your Vise is One of the most important tools you will need, so try to find a sturdy one that will hold your hooks securely.

-Fly patterns such as the Partridge and Orange, Starling and Herl or Isonychia soft hackle, are soft hackle patterns.
-They can be deadly flies when swung through the water column and are highly effective fish catchers even through rising fish.
+Fly patterns such as the Partridge and Orange, Starling and Herl or Isonychia soft hackle, are soft hackled patterns.
+They can be deadly flies when swung through the water column and are highly effective fish catchers, even through rising fish.
 While soft hackled flies considered to be “simple flies” and “staples” that demand a spot… Continue reading “Fly Tying 101″How to wrap a soft hackle